Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/read-me.md

 ### Usage

-Here we should define three categories of users:
+Here we will define three categories of users:
-* Developer - person who creates/supports  web-site, based on nuxt/content technology.
+* Developer - person who creates/maintains website, based on nuxt/content technology.
 He is to follow Try-it-module setup instructions;
-* Author - person who populates web-site with markdown documents.
+* Author - person who populates website with markdown documents.
 He/she decides which examples to use and whether they require to be explored (executed / evaluated / modified)  by reader;
-* Reader - consumer of the technical papers.
+* Reader - consumer of the technical documents.

-After setup is finished, the author will apply **\<try-it-block>** or **\<try-it-button>** components to some particular code examples.
-His work here is to insert **\<try-it-block>** or **\<try-it-button>** component text just after certain codeblock in the following way:
+Once a setup is complete the author will apply **\<try-it-block>** or **\<try-it-button>** components to some particular code examples.
+His job here is to insert **\<try-it-block>** or **\<try-it-button>** component text just after specific codeblock as follows:

 ```md[markdown document]
     ```javascript[JavaScript]